-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the West Carroll Parish Ambulance Service District, a component unit of the West Carroll Police Jury, as of and for the year ended December 31, 2004, which collectively comprise the District's basic financial statements, and have issued our report thereon dated March 24, 2005.
+We have audited the financial statements of the governmental activities and the major fund of the West Carroll Parish Ambulance Service District, a component unit of the West Carroll Police Jury, as of and for the year ended December 31, 2005, which collectively comprise the District's basic financial statements, and have issued our report thereon dated March 30, 2006.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.